UPDATE: 70 dogs found in Murray Co. home being taken to HES in Atlanta

 The sheriff’s office said the complaint that led to discovery was the first one filed regarding the property.

-The dogs are being taken to the Atlanta Humane Educational Society, since the shelter can handle the large amount of pets.
+The dogs are being taken to the Atlanta Humane Educational Society, since the shelter can handle a large number of pets.

 The dogs will be up for adoption as soon as they are healthy.